psperkins/mystic-tape-deck/wp-content/plugins/featured-images-for-rss-feeds/readme.txt

-=== Featured Images in RSS for Mailchimp & Other Email ===
+=== Featured Images in RSS for Mailchimp & More ===
-Contributors: presswizards, freemius
+Contributors: 5starplugins
 Donate link: https://5starplugins.com/
 Tags: featured images in rss, rss images, featured image, thumbnails, images in rss, mailchimp, mailchimp rss, rss campaigns, infusionsoft, hubspot, constant contact, content marketing, marketing automation
 Requires at least: 2.9
-Tested up to: 5.1
+Tested up to: 5.6
+Requires PHP: 5.6
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Outputs images in your RSS feed to Mailchimp, Infusionsoft, Hubspot, and other services that use RSS feed data for content marketing.
+Send images to RSS instantly for free.
+Output blog or WooCommerce photos to Mailchimp RSS email campaigns, ActiveCampaign, Infusionsoft, Hubspot, Bloglovin’, Feedly and more.

 == Description ==

 Get images in your RSS feed instantly for free.
-Output blog featured photos to Mailchimp RSS emails, Infusionsoft, Hubspot, Constant Contact, Zoho, Feedburner, Bloglovin’, Feedly, and other services that use RSS feed data.
-A trusted plugin, developed in San Diego, CA (US), with over 30,000 active installs and 65+ five-star reviews.
+Output blog featured images to Mailchimp RSS email campaigns, ActiveCampaign, Infusionsoft, Hubspot, Zoho, Feedburner, Bloglovin’, Feedly, and other services that use RSS feed data.
+Also works with WooCommerce product images for product-based RSS campaigns!
+A trusted plugin, developed in California with over 30,000 active installs and 68+ five star reviews.
 We actively answer every support forum thread.

+Featured Images In RSS was built for content marketers.
+Easy set-up with minimal configuration to get up and running in minutes.

+This plugin is forever free.
+Upgrade to Premium to unlock powerful features for content marketing.
+Developed and supported in the United States by 5 Star Plugins.

-Features:
+Free Features:

+* Can be used in any marketing automation service.
-* Featured image size: Select from thumbnail, medium, large, any theme-specific sizes, and full size.
+* Select Featured Image Size: thumbnail, medium, large, any theme-specific sizes, or full size
-* Image Position: Select Image left above text, Image left text wrap, Image right text wrap, and Image centered above text.
+* Select Image Position: left above text, left text wrap, right text wrap, or centered above text
 * Padding: Instantly set the spacing between the image and the body text.
-* Feedly: Now support webfeedsFeaturedVisual class name on image HTML.
+* Feedly: Supports webfeedsFeaturedVisual class name on image HTML.

-> **Premium Version Now Available**
+* WooCommerce: Instantly add product photos to the product RSS feeds, and create product-based RSS campaigns.
+* Free support through the WordPress Support Forum.
+* Plugin updates with free version new features, fixes and security patches.

-> Pro Marketer Features
+> Premium Upgrade Features

-> Upgrade to Pro Marketer for a full suite of image customization features for professional marketing.
-Works with Mailchimp, Feedburner, Bloglovin’, Feedly, Infusionsoft, Hubspot, Constant Contact, and other services that use RSS feed data.
+> Enjoy a 14-day free trial no credit card required.
+Check out this full suite of image customization features for professional marketing.

-> * World-class Support: The main reason to upgrade is our expert support - we'll get everything working and looking great
+> * Tech Support: Expert support in the U.S. to help get everything working and looking great.
-> * Media and Enclosure Tag Options: Output images in media and/or enclosure tags for best image support
+> * Media and Enclosure Tags: Some services require it and it allows you to custom design email templates.
-> * Option to use Media tag images only: Fix duplicate images issues when using image tags for advanced template designs
+> * Use Media tag images only: Fix duplicate images issues when using image tags for advanced template designs.
-> * Custom Image Sizes: Completely customize the size of image display for RSS feeds
+> * Custom Image Sizes: Completely customize the size of image display for RSS feeds.
-> * Feature First Image: No featured photos set?
+> * Feature Body Image: No featured photos set?
 No problem.
-It will use the first photo from the body of your blog post
+Use the first photo from the body of posts.
-> * Disable Responsive Images: Helps fix services that have issues with the responsive image code, like Mailchimp's Preview
+> * Disable Responsive Images: Helps fix services that have issues with the responsive image code, like Mailchimp’s Preview.
-> * Exclude Categories: Exclude unwanted categories not meant to be included in the RSS feed, like Homepage or Featured categories
+> * Exclude Categories: Exclude unwanted categories not meant to be included in the RSS feed, like Homepage or Featured categories.
-> * Custom Content in Feeds: Add custom content (text or HTML) before or after the post such as backlinks or ads
+> * Custom Content in Feeds: Add custom content (text or HTML) before or after the post such as backlinks or ads.
-> * Publish Delay: Delay new posts from instantly hitting the RSS feed for SEO advantages or to safeguard from typos or accidents
+> * Publish Delay: Add a time buffer to new posts from instantly hitting the RSS feed to safeguard from typos or accidents.

-**Need help** or wish it did something else as well?
-Use the [Support](http://wordpress.org/support/plugin/featured-images-for-rss-feeds) tab to submit your thoughts.

-**Love this plugin?** Please submit a [rating and review](https://wordpress.org/support/plugin/featured-images-for-rss-feeds/reviews/?filter=5#new-post), I'd appreciate your praise.
-(Have an issue?
-Post to the support forums before leaving a bad review.)
+> * Premium plugin updates with new features, fixes and security patches.

 **Real Testimonials**